Eldeston/Creative-Computing/Year 2 - Semester 2/2 - Creative Industry/Documents/Orion Script Presentation.md

 # Prototype Bellatrix
 *(Frem: 4 minutes)*

+> [!NOTE]
-Present the Lo-Fi and Hi-Fi of Project Bellatrix, the presentation will be alt tabbed to Figma, with the presenter explaining, on their own, each frame and their design choice.
+> Present the Lo-Fi and Hi-Fi of Project Bellatrix, the presentation will be alt tabbed to Figma, with the presenter explaining, on their own, each frame and their design choice.

+Prototype Bellatrix follows a more conventional format as opposed to Alnilam.
+Bellatrix's overall style is more formal and corporate.
+Bellatrix maintains the same color palette as Project Alnilam and maintains solid colors and simpler shapes.
 ## Lo-Fi Showcase
+In the low fidelity version of this prototype, we used more conventional layouts that are focused on delivering information effectively to the customer.

 ## Hi-Fi Showcase
+In the high fidelity version of this prototype,
 # Project Roadmap
 *(Arham: 1 minute, 30 seconds)*